Strategies, research, industry trends — your pulse on the marketplace

 2. Don’t screen out negative reviews — find value in them

-While some might think that negative reviews are an absolute disaster for their brand to have, they’re actually a necessity for your ratings and reviews program to thrive.
+While some might think that negative reviews are an absolute disaster for their brand, they’re actually a necessity for your ratings and reviews program to thrive.
 In a survey we ran, over half (60%) of respondents said that negative reviews are as important as positive reviews in their decision to buy a product.
 The majority claimed that negative reviews contain more detailed info on product pros and cons, while 32% think that they are less likely to be fake reviews.

 In addition to giving consumers a true feel for a product or service, negative reviews are an opportunity for engaging with consumers and identifying potential product improvements.